-Look for a cat carrier which opens from the front and sides and is large enough for the cat to comfortably turn around and the sides offer a visible shield.
+Look for a cat carrier that opens from the front and sides and is large enough for the cat to comfortably turn around and the sides offer a visible shield.

 Making trips to the veterinarian less stressful

-Spray the inside of the carrier with Feliway, which is a synthetic pheromone which simulates the cat’s own ‘feel-good’ hormones and can reduce stress.
+Spray the inside of the carrier with Feliway, which is a synthetic pheromone that simulates the cat’s own feel-good hormones and can reduce stress.

 Ask the practice if it is okay to wait in the car when you arrive and have them text or call when the veterinarian is ready to see the cat.
 This reduces the amount of time spent in the waiting room with other animals who may also be stressed.
 If this is not practical, bring a towel or blanket and cover the carrier which can help to keep the cat calm.

-Almost no cat likes visiting the veterinarian, but if you have a cat who is particularly anxious, the veterinarian may be able to prescribe a light sedative to administer.
+Almost no cat likes visiting the veterinarian, but if you have a particularly anxious cat, the veterinarian may be able to prescribe a light sedative to administer.

 Remember to remain calm yourself (easier said than done), cats pick up on our emotions, and if we’re stressed and anxious, this can stress the cat more.
 With preparation, trips to the veterinarian don’t have to be a battle.